Step-by-step guide to use Bluetooth stethoscopes for wireless auscultation

 Here are a few tips for successful wireless auscultation using Bluetooth headphones with the Eko CORE and DUO:

-Advancements in Bluetooth technology has made it possible for stethoscopes to go wireless so clinicians can auscultate patients without listening through traditional stethoscope earpieces.
+Advancements in Bluetooth technology have made it possible for stethoscopes to go wireless so clinicians can auscultate patients without listening through traditional stethoscope earpieces.
 There are important advantages to wireless auscultation that help clinicians in different settings:

 Eko stethoscopes use Bluetooth to pair with smartphones and tablets through the Eko App (available on iOS and Android).
 Through the Eko App, clinicians can listen to, visualize, and share auscultations of the same quality as if they were listening directly through stethoscope earpieces.
 For best sound quality, we recommend that you plug in or pair wireless headphones to your phone to listen to auscultations.
-With wireless stethoscope technology, clinicians can place a stethoscope chestpiece on a patient, and then the sound will travel through the Eko app to headphones.
+With wireless stethoscope technology, clinicians can place a stethoscope chestpiece on a patient, and then the sound will travel through the Eko App to headphones.

 According to the World Health Organization, 430 million people have disabling hearing loss, while an even greater number suffer from mild hearing loss.
 The strongest predictor of hearing loss is age; as adults get older, our hearing gets worse, especially for low-frequency heart sounds.
 Eko stethoscopes help clinicians experiencing hearing loss with amplification and noise cancellation, and compatibility with hearing aids.
 This allows heart and lung auscultations to sound clear.
 View Eko's stethoscope guide for healthcare workers with hearing loss.